The place where you can replace fears with curiosity

 4. Todaiji Temple

 Founded originally in the 8th century, Todaiji Temple is one of the oldest buildings existing in Japan and one of the best Japan tourist attractions.
-The temple is best known for the world’s largest Buddha statue.
+The temple is best known for being the world’s largest Buddha statue.

 Hiroshima is one of the last famous travel destinations in Japan.
 Hiroshima, located on Honshu Island, is younger than many Japanese cities, less than 500 years old, but its fate was forever sealed in history on August 6, 1945, when it became the first city in the world to have an atomic bomb dropped on it.
 Thus, the city’s attractions centre on peace: Peace Park, Peace Memorial, and Peace Memorial Museum.
 The city also has attractions that invoke more pleasant thoughts, such as Hiroshima Castle and the sunken garden of Shukkein-en.